sdegroot/iamgroot-blog-archetype/content/post/what-if-recruiters-would-be-software-engineers-themselves.md

 ## "Anyone" can become a recruiter

 A bold statement, maybe.
 But, honestly, there is quite a bit of truth to it.
 I am not saying that anyone can become a _good_  recruiter, but you do not need any specific education in order to learn the trade (or at least, how the trade is currently applied).
 In my experience recruiters usually have studied something completely unrelated to their field.
 Most of the times, they have some kind of background in psychology, sociology, human resource management or economics but I've already met my first Industrial Designer that turned to recruitment.

 I guess this is mostly due to the strain on the market.
-It is ridicuously difficult to get (good) software engineers.
+It is ridiculously difficult to get (good) software engineers.
 Or DevOps / Architects / etc. for that matter.

 ## LinkedIn

 As I said, many software engineers have a love-hate relationship with recruiters.
 Every developer I know says more or less the same.
-The are constantly "harrassed" with cold-approach messages from random recruiters.
+They are constantly "harassed" with cold-approach messages from random recruiters.
 Receiving the messages by itself is not necessarily the bad part; it is the contents of those messages.
-Countless received messages are for positions that are totally irrelevant to your particular skillset or do not fit your personal situation.
+Countless received messages are for positions that are totally irrelevant to your particular skill set or do not fit your personal situation.

 ![LinkedIn](/images/recruitment/linkedin.png#floatleft)

-That said, I totally understand that it is very difficult to know exactly what your prospective canddiate is looking for.
+That said, I totally understand that it is very difficult to know exactly what your prospective candidate is looking for.
 Most of the times you will have to make an educated guess.
 Unfortunately, the experience from the receiving end, is that most recruiters simply bulk send e-mails to profiles that match certain criteria on LinkedIn.
 Have you mentioned the word "DevOps" anywhere?
 Oh well, you must be looking for a DevOps job, right?
 Oh, now I come to think of it, "DevOps" is the thing where a developer works with business intelligence, right? - pun intended.
 The worst of all, is receiving an inquiry for a "Senior .NET Developer" position, when if you would have spent 1 minute on my profile, you would've realized I have exactly zero experience with .NET development.

 ## Domain knowledge